GuillaumeFalourd/formulas-github/github/create/repo/README.md

 ## Description

-Formula to create a repository on the Github user account.
+Formula to create a repository on the Github user account, and locally (if wished).

 ## Demo